Skip to content

 Three trade-offs were accepted in choosing shared-schema multitenancy:

 • Weaker isolation than schema-per-tenant — acceptable for an EdTech SaaS where tenants are schools, not competing businesses with adversarial threat models.
-RLS (Phase 2) closes the gap at the database level.
+RLS on the PII tables (§4) closes the gap at the database level.

-• Discipline required for new tables — every new table must include tenant_id and, eventually, an RLS policy.
-This is a code-review checklist item (see docs/workflows.md).
+• Discipline required for new tables — every new table must include tenant_id; PII-bearing tables should also get an RLS policy (add to the §4 set + ch12 registry + db-constraints assertions).
+This is a code-review checklist item (see chapter 11).

-• Cross-tenant analytics require an RLS bypass — queries that span tenants (e.g., platform-level reporting) must use a superuser connection or SET ROLE to bypass RLS.
-Acceptable because this is handled by a dedicated admin-only reporting service.
+• Cross-tenant analytics require an RLS bypass — queries that span tenants (e.g., platform-level reporting) go through AdminPrismaService (superuser connection).
+Acceptable because this is handled by dedicated admin-only paths.